zrafa/xinu-avr/README.md

 **Acknowledgments**

 * Michael M. Minor: he is the author of another AVR port os Xinu (<a href="https://sites.google.com/site/avrxinu/">avrxinu</a>.
 We use his context switch code, the addargs in Xinu shell, and a few lines more.
-His port is for bigger AVR microcontrollers (16KB+ of RAM), and he used an old version of Xinu (from the 1st book edition).
+His port is for bigger AVR microcontrollers (16KB+ of RAM), and he used an old version of Xinu (Xinue from the 1987 book edition).

 <a name="douglas"></a>